Tuesday, December 23, 2025

 The life changes when our approach to life changes.
 And there is no better time than NOW.

-Who Was…? biography series for middle grade inspires with the story of Jules Verne – a famous French author, often called “the father of ...
+Who Was…? biography series for middle grade charms with the story of Charles Schulz – the cartoonist who created the beloved Peanuts gang...